kidscancode/godot_recipes/src/content/physics/Godot3_kinematic2d.md

 ## Kinematic Bodies

-`KinematicBody2D` is for implementing bodies that are to be controlled via code.
+{{< gd-icon KinematicBody2D >}}`KinematicBody2D` is for implementing bodies that are to be controlled via code.
 They detect collisions with other bodies when moving, but are not affected by engine physics properties like gravity or friction.
 While this means that you have to write some code to create their behavior, it also means you have more precise control over how they move and react.

-> **Note:** A `KinematicBody2D` can be affected by gravity and other forces, but you must calculate the movement in code.
-The physics engine will not move a `KinematicBody2D`.
+> **Note:** A {{< gd-icon KinematicBody2D >}}`KinematicBody2D` can be affected by gravity and other forces, but you must calculate the movement in code.
+The physics engine will not move a {{< gd-icon KinematicBody2D >}}`KinematicBody2D`.

 ### Movement and collision

-When moving a `KinematicBody2D`, you should not set its `position` directly.
+When moving a {{< gd-icon KinematicBody2D >}}`KinematicBody2D`, you should not set its `position` directly.
 Instead, you use the `move_and_collide()` or `move_and_slide()` methods.
 These methods move the body along a given vector and will instantly stop if a collision is detected with another body.
-After a KinematicBody2D has collided, any _collision response_ must be coded manually.
+After a {{< gd-icon KinematicBody2D >}}`KinematicBody2D` has collided, any _collision response_ must be coded manually.

 > **Note:** Kinematic body movement should only be done in the `_physics_process()` callback.